michaelhtran120/MaRecipe-SPA/README.md

 ## Retrospect

-My goal in developing this project was to learn Typescript, Jest and Redux.
-It took some time to understand the fundamentals while building this project, but I am grateful for learning the fundamentals and want to explore these in a bigger application.
+My goal in developing this project was to learn fundamentals of Typescript, Jest and Redux.
+It took some time to understand the fundamentals while building this project, but I am grateful for learning the fundamentals and want to explore these further after seeing the benefits.

-I did struggle to write tests for Redux as well as mocking fetch request as they resided within my Redux action creators.
-I plan on working on a smaller project that does not require Redux so I can fully understand how to write tests for http request (fetch / axios).
-Before I move on to implementing Typescript, Jest and Redux in a bigger application, I do want to fully learn how to implement these in a more controlled project that focuses on these individual technologies/libraries.
+I did struggle to write tests for Redux and mocking fetch request as they resided within my Redux action creators.
+I plan on working on a smaller project that does not require Redux so I can fully understand and properly write tests for HTTP requests (fetch / axios).
+Before I move on to implementing Typescript, Jest and Redux in a bigger application, I do want to fully learn how to implement these in a smaller controlled project that focuses on these individual technologies/libraries.

 After building this recipe project, I realized that I could have restructure my code to be more efficient and plan on rebuilding this application along side building a RESTful API.
-The plan is to implement additional features to this application.
+The plan is to implement additional features when I revisit this project idea.

+This project ended up taking longer to complete a MVP due to learning the new technologies and libraries, but I am happy I took the opportunity to learn and understand as much as I could.